RensTillmann/super-forms/docs/faq.md

       Is it compatible with MailChimp?
   </summary>

-  The [MailChimp Add-on](https://codecanyon.net/item/super-forms-mailchimp-addon/14126404) for Super Forms makes it possible to integrate your form(s) with MailChimp service.
+  The `MailChimp Element` makes it possible to integrate your form(s) with MailChimp service.
 </details>

 <details>